Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-ReadNormalizedGammaTable.md

 Reads and returns the gamma table 'gammatable' of the specified screen or window
 'windowPtrOrScreenNumber'.
 Returns the output resolution of the video DAC as optional second argument
 'dacbits'.
-Will return dacbits=8 as a safe default if it is unable to query the
+Will return dacbits=0 as a "Don't know" value if it is unable to
-real resolution of the DAC.
-Currently only OS-X reports the real DAC size.
-Will
+query the real resolution of the DAC.
+Currently no operating system reports a
+trustworthy 'dacbits'.
-return the real number of slots in the hardware lookup table in optional return
+Will return the real number of slots in the hardware lookup table in optional
-argument 'reallutsize'.
-Currently only OS-X and Linux report the real LUT size.
+return argument 'reallutsize'.
+Currently only OS-X and Linux report the real LUT
+size.
 On [MacOS](MacOS)-X, the optional 'physicalDisplay' flag can be set to 1, zero is the
 default.
 In this case, the 'windowPtrOrScreenNumber' argument (which then must
 be a real screen number, not a window index) selects among physically present